Ichora builds machines that treat seeds using cold plasma which improves crops in nearly every metric.

-→ See how it worksBy 2050, there will be 9.6 billion of us — and we'll need to grow 50–70% more food to feed everyone.
-At the same time, the planet is losing fertile soil to degradation, flooding, erosion, and urban sprawl.
+→ See how it worksBy 2050, there will be 9.6 billion of us — and we'll need to grow 70% more food to feed everyone.
+At the same time, the planet is losing fertile soil to degradation, flooding, erosion, and urban sprawl, which makes feeding everyone less and less plausible.

 Food insecurity isn't a problem waiting for us in the future.
 It's already here — concentrated in Central Africa and Southeast Asia, where small-scale farmers are battling conditions their seeds were never built for.

-Ichora uses cold plasma seed treatment — a proven, non-thermal process that etches microscopic openings in the seed coat, letting water in and roots out.
+Ichora harnesses cold plasma to treat seeds — a proven, non-thermal process that etches microscopic openings in the seed coat to let water in and roots out.
 The result: faster germination, stronger plants, deeper roots, and built-in resistance to drought and disease.

 Dormant.
 Coat impermeable.
 Slow to absorb water.